“Steve, how many calories should I eat every day? I have goals!”

 What does this mean for regular people like you and me?

-If the goal is weight loss, you’re going to overestimate your activity level, and you’re going to underestimate how much you eat.
+If the goal is weight loss, to compensate you’re going to underestimate your activity level and you’re going to overestimate how much you eat.

 Instead of “Moderately Active,” pick “Lightly Active.”